hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 VSC users are expected to use mostly this space.

-**Vault**: This area has “publish” functionality which VSC users will not use.
+**Vault**: This area has a 'deposit' functionality which VSC users will not use.
 Tier-1 Data service users will use this area as an output of research area and an input to compute system.
-It can be also used for short term archiving purposes.

 **Group Manager**: To keep data in a secure way Yoda allows you to put the data in data compartments, which can only be accessed by members.
 The Group Manager can create category/subcategory/group as data compartments and their members.
 People with a “group manager” role can add members to a data compartment, remove them, and change their roles.